AutoSponge/stack/README.md

 * Stack.some and Stack.every allow analysis
 * All recursive methods implement a trampoline to avoid stack overflow

+Continuations:
+* Stacks can pause execution to return a continuation object
+* Continuations can be used for asynchronous processing or debugging

+Branching Logic:
+* Stacks can return other stacks to dynamically branch a process
+* Stacks can modify the stack structure while processing

 Possible uses:
 * Create lists of functions to compose
 * Create lists of handlers to fire (e.g., PubSub)